tsantoso79/6m-data-1.0-Welcome-Onboarding/guides/install_wsl.md

 Note:
 > **For newer PC, we will be using WSL2 which only need one system component `Virtual Machine Platform`.**
->**For Windows 10 user, we might need additional system component `Windows Subsystem for Linux`.
+>**For older Windows user, we might need additional system component `Windows Subsystem for Linux`.
 Therefor you may see 2 component checked.**

 ![alt text](../assets/wsl/wsl_2_component.PNG)